islandoftex/arara/website/content/manual/Rules.md

 # `convert`

-This rule runs the `convert` program, a member of the ImageMagick suite of tools.
+This rule runs the `magick` program, a member of the ImageMagick suite of tools.
 This program is used to convert between image formats as well as resize an image, blur, crop, despeckle, dither, draw on, flip, join, resample, and more.

-- `program` (default: `convert`): This option specifies the command utility path as a means to avoid potential clashes with underlying operating system commands.
+- `program` (default: `magick`): This option specifies the command utility path.

 - **[R]** `options`: This option, as the name indicates, takes a list of raw command line options and appends it to the actual script call.
 An error is